danielsteman/web-rs/articles/blog20.md

 ### 5. Incomplete secret rotation

 The team noticed and rotated secrets, but not _all secrets_.
-After doing some digging it doesn't seems to be public information which secrets weren't rotated, it was only stated that rotation was "incomplete".
+After doing some digging it doesn't seem to be public information which secrets weren't rotated, it was only stated that rotation was "incomplete".
 I guess it makes sense in an organisation that has _many_ secrets in _many_ places, that there _might be_ a secret that was not in scope of the rotation process.
 This did make me review my rotation process to make sure that everything is in scope, because it only takes one forgotten secret to nullify all other measures.
 Anyways, no real harm was done using these credentials, yet.
 This is what happened next:

 ### 6. TeamPCP spoofs commits and force-pushes tags